NVIDIA-AI-IOT/jetson-generative-ai-playground/docs/tutorial_stable-diffusion-xl.md

 !!! tip ""

     ![](./images/stable-diffusion-xl-kids-workshop.jpg)<br/>
-    *a girl and a boy buiding a friendly robot in their basement workshop* (seed 642273464, steps 25, switch @ 0.9, cfg scale 7)
+    *a girl and a boy building a friendly robot in their basement workshop* (seed 642273464, steps 25, switch @ 0.9, cfg scale 7)

 !!! tip ""